buttonsrtoys/registrar/README.md

 The [example app](https://github.com/buttonsrtoys/registrar/tree/main/example) shows much of the functionality discussed above.

-If you have questions or suggestions on anything `registrar`, please do not hesitate to contact me.
+If you have questions or suggestions on anything Registrar, please do not hesitate to contact me.